mattermost/docs/source/messaging/setting-your-status-availability.rst

 Set a custom status to add an optional emoji to a descriptive status message.
 Other members can see your status anywhere they can see your name, such as the channel sidebar and in conversations.

-1. To set a custom status, select your avatar at the top of the channel sidebar, then select **Set a Custom Status**.
+1. To set a custom status, select your Avatar, then select **Set a Custom Status**.

 .. image:: ../images/set-custom-status.png
   :alt: Set a custom status.